Manucher Ghorbanifar

 Manucher Ghorbanifar (منوچهر قربانیفر, nicknamed Gorba; born May 9, 1945) is an expatriate Iranian arms dealer and former SAVAK agent.

 According to the Washington Report on Middle East Affairs, Ghorbanifar was a double agent for Iran and Israel.
-The CIA director William Casey believed that Ghorbanifar was an Israeli agent.
+CIA Director William Casey believed that Ghorbanifar was an Israeli agent.

 He is best known as a middleman in the Iran–Contra Affair during the Ronald Reagan presidency.
-He re-emerged in American politics during the lead-up to the 2003 invasion of Iraq during the first term of President George W. Bush as a back-channel intelligence source "in order to report on any interaction and attempts at negotiations between Iranian officials and US ambassador to Iraq, Zalmay Khalilzad".
+He re-emerged in American politics during the lead-up to the 2003 invasion of Iraq during the first term of President George W. Bush as a back-channel intelligence source who reported on "interactions and attempts at negotiations" between Iranian officials and US ambassador to Iraq, Zalmay Khalilzad.

 Career

 Prior to the 1979 Iranian Revolution Ghorbanifar was an agent of Iran's SAVAK intelligence service, and a partner in an Israeli-Iranian shipping company, Starline Iran, which shipped oil from Iran to Israel.
 Ghorbanifar knew Israel's military attache in Tehran, Yaakov Nimrodi, who helped build SAVAK.

 In 1980 Ghorbanifar was the liaison between the Shah's last Prime Minister, Shahpour Bakhtiar, in exile in Paris, and conspirators in the Iranian armed forces organising what is sometimes known as the Nojeh Coup.
 The plot was exposed, and hundreds of officers were arrested at Nojeh Air Base on 9–10 July 1980.
 Ghorbanifar had owned a shipping company and headed the logistics branch of the Niqab network which organised the civilian part of the plot.
 He had been recommended for the role by Bakhtiar.
 Some Iranian sources later accused Ghorbanifar of leaking information to the Iranian government which helped thwart the coup plot.
-In December 1985 Adnan Khashoggi said in an interview that Ghorbanifar was head of European intelligence under Mir-Hossein Mousavi (Prime Minister from 1981).
+In December 1985 Adnan Khashoggi said in an interview that Ghorbanifar was head of European intelligence under Mir-Hossein Mousavi, Iran's Prime Minister from 1981.

-In 1981 Ghorbanifar was the source for the Washington Posts stories about Libyan hit squads targeting Ronald Reagan and other senior US figures; in 1986 he said he had created the story "To hurt Libya, an enemy of Israel".
+In 1981 Ghorbanifar was the source for the Washington Posts stories about Libyan hit squads targeting President Ronald Reagan and other senior US figures; in 1986 he said he had created the story "to hurt Libya, an enemy of Israel".
 Ghorbanifar's contribution to the Libyan story contributed to the CIA's 1984 decision to issue a "burn notice" against Ghorbanifar.

-In the early 1980s Ghorbanifar accompanied Cyrus Hashemi to Israel to arrange a $50m arms shipment, codenamed "Cosmos", to Iran.
+In the early 1980s Ghorbanifar accompanied Cyrus Hashemi to Israel to arrange a $50 million arms shipment, codenamed "Cosmos", to Iran.
 The deal was cancelled at the last minute with much of the equipment already loaded onto a ship in Eilat.